 Other UN related research includes an article on Security Council working methods for Global Governance, a book chapter on Security Council reform, a review article on the UN Secretary-General for International Politics, two book chapters on Kofi Annan's leadership as Secretary-General, an interview with Deputy Secretary-General Jan Eliasson for The Interdependent, a book review on the UN's role in peace and security for International Affairs, an article on the United Nations Dialogue Among Civilizations for Peace and Change, and a paper on UN peacekeeping for the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
 Dr. Smith has also published two articles on active learning about international affairs in the journals International Studies Review and International Studies Perspectives.

-Dr. Smith has served as a Faculty Consultant for the Secretariat of the United Nations Year of Dialogue Among Civilizations and as a representative for the School of Diplomacy and International Relation's NGO affiliation with the UN Department of Public Information.
-He is an active member of the International Studies Association, the Academic Council on the United Nations System, and the United Nations Association of the USA.
-He developed and directs the School's United Nations Intensive Summer Study Program which brings an international group of students to Seton Hall and UN Headquarters for a one week immersion program.
+Dr. Smith has served as a Faculty Consultant for the Secretariat of the United Nations Year of Dialogue Among Civilizations and as a representative for the School of Diplomacy and International Relation's NGO affiliation with the UN Department of Global Communications.
+He serves as treasurer for the Academic Council on the United Nations System, and as an external review team member for the Middle States Commission on Higher Education and the UAE Commission for Academic Accreditation.
+He developed and directs the School's United Nations Intensive Summer Study Program, which brings an international group of students to Seton Hall and UN Headquarters for a one-week immersion program.
 In addition, he is faculty advisor to the Seton Hall Model United Nations Association and the School's student-run international newspaper, the Diplomatic Envoy.

 - Ph.D., Political Science and International Relations, The Ohio State University

-Politics and Process at the United Nations: The Global Dance
+- Politics and Process at the United Nations: The Global Dance Lynne Rienner Publisher, 2006